ddragosd/openwhisk-cache-redis/README.md

 ```

 * `key` parameter is a string used as the Redis key
-* `(Not Implemented Yet)`. `fields` parameter is used to retrieve only a subset of the values associated with the key, in case the value saved originally was a dictionary of `<key,value>` pairs.
+* `fields` parameter is used to retrieve only a subset of the values associated with the key, in case the value saved originally was a dictionary.
+I.e for the saved value of `{"a":1, "b":2, "c":3}`, if `fields=a,c`, then the response contains only `{"a":1, "c":3}`